steveaq/steveaq.github.io/_posts/2022-03-05-FBREF-Data-Scraping-Walk-Through-pt1.md

 ### Get list of players in squad

-The above functions works on any page with this template so effectly any teams stats page will work with this function.
+The above functions works on any page with this template so effectively any teams stats page will work with this function.

 I want to be able to get the team name and store it for later.
 As it happens the URLs for FBREF follow a similar pattern so we can slice the list to get the name and save it in the team name variable.